Quantumke/pieppiperQoutes/README.md

 # Goog;e doc save from html
-I know i should stop but tomorrow
+I know i should stop but oops